Five Minute Briefing - Oracle

 Whatever the reason, database administrators (DBAs) frequently sit in a corner alone, siloed from the rest of IT, with their potential for impact ignored.
 Organizations in which this happens—which is most companies—are typically characterized by an attitude that the role of the DBA is to simply keep things running.
 The order from the top is "Just make sure the database doesn't break anything, OK?"
 This is a missed opportunity and a waste of a very valuable resource that hampers IT organizations everywhere.

 #IOUGenius takes the pulse of one hot topic each week and aggregates top content from the Oracle user community.

-IOUG offers webcasts on a range of topics including next generation archiving, the Internet of Things, storage and many more.
+IOUG offers webcasts on a range of topics including big data, security, virtualization, and many more.

 Looking to stay on top of your career and the latest industry trends and in-demand skills but unable to travel?
 We have the solution.
 Make your plans today to join IOUG, RMOUG and EMC for a free one day Master Class in Denver!